saravanabalagi/face_id/README.md

 ### Detection
 Can detect most faces.
 (Warning may have bias towards the data we trained it with)

-### Recognition and Verification
+### Recognition
-Can recognize and verify the following faces:
+Can recognize the following faces:

 1. Abdullah Gul
 2. Amelie Mauresmo